-But pertaining to the character himself is his fucked up backstory of white exceptionalism.
+But about the character himself is his fucked up backstory of white exceptionalism.
 Stephen Strange, much like Danny Rand aka Iron Fist, is a white man who went to an Asian region to beat out every other native member of these places to literally be the best and achieve greatness over them.
 This is the cornerstone of the Mighty Whitey stereotype: where a white person can be a novice and outsider but by virtue of being white and persistent can and will be the best, even over people who are native to the lands that the white people travel to in order to be special.
 Batman is also, unfortunately, a perpetrator of this trope, for he too traveled to foreign lands to acquire world-class martial arts and other survival skills (though whether he is truly the best varies depending on who you ask or what version or writer says so).

 Stephen became the sorcerer supreme in both the comics and the MCU over everyone else who was studying magic for so much longer than him, perhaps even their entire lives.
 Rand won the right to fight and slay the dragon to claim the power of the iron fist.
 In their stories, in particular, they take on a level of yellow fever (appropriation of Asian culture) that is baffling.
 That was why many fans wanted to see an Asian actor cast as Danny Rand/Iron Fist, to eliminate the mighty whitey trope as well as yellow fever.
 Doctor Strange should too have been Asian if we’re keeping it a buck.
 Even more egregious than Strange himself was the whitewashing of the Ancient One in the MCU.
 Tila Swinton, while a true talent, should be shamed.
-Michelle Yeoh or Lauren Tom were literally right there if we wanted to gender-bend.
+Michelle Yeoh or Lauren Tom was right there if we wanted to gender-bend.

 While these things apply to Cumberwack himself (real-life background), and the backstory of Strange as explored in the first movie, I mention these things to highlight the fact that I was never there to see either of them.
 I was here expressly to see the Scarlet Witch, Wanda Maximoff.